warren/fenway-ios/Fenway Garden Society/Pods/SideMenu/README.md

 ### If you like SideMenu, give it a ★ at the top right of its [GitHub](https://github.com/jonkykong/SideMenu) page.

+My name is Jon Kent and I'm a freelance iOS designer, developer, and mobile strategist.
+I love coffee and play the drums. [**Hire me**](mailto:contact@jonkent.me?subject=Let's build something amazing.) to help you make cool stuff.
+I also have a [website](http://jonkent.me). *Note: If you're having a problem with SideMenu, please open an [issue](https://github.com/jonkykong/SideMenu/issues/new) and do not email me.*

 ## Overview

 SideMenu is a simple and versatile side menu control written in Swift.